The busiest hours chart

-How the peak hour heatmap is built from 30 days of player data, how to read the colour scale, and practical uses for scheduling events and maintenance.
+How the busiest-hours chart is built from your player data, how to read it, and how to use it for scheduling events and maintenance.

 Updated 7 June 2026

-The peak hour heatmap shows when your players are most active, broken down by day of week and hour of day.
+The busiest-hours chart shows when your players are most active across the day.
 It's the fastest way to answer: when should we run an event?
 When is the safest time for maintenance?
 What timezone is our community actually in?

 How it's built

-The colour scale is normalised to your server's own data, not an absolute player count.
-A server with a peak of 5 players will have cells as dark as a server with a peak of 500, because the colour represents your relative activity pattern, not a comparison to other servers.
+The shading is relative to your own busiest hour, not an absolute player count.
+A server that peaks at 5 players shows bars just as saturated as one that peaks at 500, because the colour reflects your own activity pattern rather than a comparison to other servers.

 Practical uses